thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Security Lifecycle claim represents the current lifecycle state of the PSA RoT.
 The state is represented by an integer that is divided to convey a major state and a minor state.
 A major state is mandatory and defined by {{PSA-SM}}.
 A minor state is optional and 'IMPLEMENTATION DEFINED'.
+The PSA security lifecycle state and implementation state are encoded as follows:

-The encoding is: version\[15:8\] - PSA security lifecycle state, and version\[7:0\] - IMPLEMENTATION DEFINED state.
-The PSA lifecycle states are illustrated in
+* version\[15:8\] - PSA security lifecycle state, and
+* version\[7:0\] - IMPLEMENTATION DEFINED state.

+The PSA lifecycle states are illustrated in {{fig-lifecycle-states}}.
-{{fig-lifecycle-states}}.
 For PSA, a remote verifier can only trust reports from the PSA RoT when it is in SECURED or NON_PSA_ROT_DEBUG major states.

 This claim MUST be present in a PSA attestation token.